 - Use the DARE Approach

-- Know Your Abbreviations
+- Know Appropriate Abbreviations

 Documentation can be quite tiresome since you’re doing it all day long.
 You’ll probably find yourself writing down the same words over and over, which can become a bit mind-numbing.
-Before you start shortening words on your own, take care to understand the common abbreviations that are accepted at by your facility’s policy.
+Before you start shortening words on your own, take care to understand the common medical abbreviations that are accepted at by your facility’s policy.
 This will prevent you from having to redo whole charts.